rsgc-dunphy-j/summative-task/README.md

 ## Overall goal

-To make a game about going from a single carbon to a long, complex organic compound.
+To make an interactive chemistry experience where you can make atoms that bounce around and bond with each other.
+This is focused on organic chemistry so it will only include Carbon, Hydrogen, and Oxygen.
-The game will be completed in processing using java coding knowledge and organized through github.
+The simulation will be completed in processing using java coding knowledge and organized through github.

-Free floating, randomly generated atoms will be floating around in space and you, Carbon Chris need to gather electric potential and bond to them.
-Once all of your orbitals are filled, you get a game over and your score is recorded.
-The longer your carbon chain, the higher the score.
+Using the keyboard the user can generate atoms that spawn at the mouse cursor with random velocities.
+They bounce off the edges of the screen and when they bounce off of each other they form bonds, if they are available.
+Carbon can bond 4 times, Oxygen can bond 2 times, and Hydrogen can bond once.

 ## Sub-goals

--Create an atom class that has properties of element, bond numbers, size, and colour.
+-Create an atom class that has properties of element, bonds numbers, size, and colour.
--Extend atom with oxygen, hydrogen, carbon, and chlorine for bonus points* -Extend carbon to make Carbon Chris the player character.
+-Extend atom with oxygen, hydrogen, carbon
--Create an environment with randomly appearing atoms on the edges -Establish a scoring system for molecules
+-Modify bouncer code to allow atoms to bond into molecules -Possibly find a way to make double bonds?